Brian Schneider (American football): Iowa State

-In 2006, Schneider once again coached tight ends in addition to the special teams, this time for Dan McCarney's Iowa State Cyclones.
+In 2006, Schneider once again coached tight ends in addition to the special teams, this time for Dan McCarney at Iowa State.

 Oakland Raiders

-Originally hired by the Air Force Academy, after a call, Schneider made the leap to the NFL.
+Originally hired to coach for the Air Force Academy, after a call, Schneider made the leap to the NFL.
 In 2007 and 2008, Schneider was the special team's coordinator for the Oakland Raiders.
 In both seasons, Shane Lechler was voted into the Pro Bowl and led the league in punting.

 USC

 Schneider spent 2009 working under Pete Carroll as the special teams coordinator at USC.

 Seattle Seahawks

 Following Carroll to the NFL, Schneider became the special teams coordinator for the Seattle Seahawks, a position he held for 11 years until he left on September 11, 2020, for personal reasons.
 During his time with the Seahawks, he won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

 Jacksonville Jaguars

 On January 22, 2021, it was announced that Schneider would be returning to coaching as a part of Urban Meyer's staff.
 He was named the team's special teams coordinator.
 On May 22, 2021, he stepped away from the Jaguars indefinitely for personal reasons.